ngand000/nicebreakers/userManual.md

   - Outbound Pages:
     - Click the Back button or the Nicebreakers logo to return to the Activities Page without uploading
     - Click the upload button to upload your activity
-      - (Will be limited to accounts only when log in implemented)
       - You should get an alert if you have any malformed inputs, and not be redirected
       - You should get an alert if there is an error in uploading, and not be redirected
       - You should get an alert if the activity uploaded successfully, and you will be redirected to the Activities Page